haakon8855/ac-reinforcement-learning/README.md

 ## Configuration

-Most settings, such as which features to use or how long to train, can be changed in the config files.
+Most settings, such as which toy problem to use or how long to train, can be changed in the config files.
 Examples for config files can be found in [`configs/`](configs/).

-The syntax of the neural network config files is identical to Windows' .ini-files' syntax, where variables are defined on separate lines with an equals-sign separating the variable and the value.
+The syntax of the config files is identical to Windows' .ini-files' syntax, where variables are defined on separate lines with an equals-sign separating the variable and the value.

 In the __Globals__ section of the config we find the following settings: